theedvaldojr/edvaldojr.com.br/README.md

 > Obs: O IP 200.189.123.64 foi retirado do site PIÁ (Paraná Inteligência Artificial) somente para testes, utilize o IP do seu site.
 > Obs: The IP 200.189.123.64 was removed of PIÁ (Paraná Inteligência Artificial) site only for tests, use the IP to your site.

+> Obs 2: O número do serial deve ser aumentado em +1 quando salvo, no exemplo acima está em 3, assim que for salvo novamente, deve ser alterado para 4.
+A orientação serve para outros arquivos utilizados no tutorial.
+> Obs 2: The serial number should be increased by +1 when saved, in the example above is in 3, as soon as it is saved again, it must be changed for 4.
+The oriention serves for others files used in tutorial.

 Verificar se as configurações acima estão corretas:
 Verify if the above settings are correct:
 ```named-checkzone edvaldojr.com.br /etc/bind/zones/edvaldojr.com.br```